Tour of the Manufacture

 The historic facade of the Manufacture

 The Manufacture in Le Locle soon began worldwide exportation of the most precise watches ever made, sealing its destiny as bound up with chronometric (precision-timing) performance.Over 2,500 operations for a single watch Still located in the premises where it was founded in 1865, the Manufacture Zenith currently houses 80 professions exercised by its 250-strong personnel.
 Whether exponents of the more artistic crafts or of ultra-technical skills, all are engaged in the task undertaken by Georges Favre-Jacot 150 years ago: that of mastering each gesture in order to enable free-spirited creation of mechanical marvels combining noble watchmaking traditions with avant-garde innovations.

 Creating feats of mechanical prowess that combine great watchmaking tradition and avant-garde innovation

 From technical plans to the last polishing and through prototype-making, movement ébauches, stamping, tool-making, research on materials, decoration, assembling and casing-up, each step must be executed to perfection.
 This involves a blend of dexterity, patience and rigorous standards.
 Making a single watch in the El Primero Collection actually entails an average of nine months during which over 2,500 operations are performed by 300 pairs of expert hands.

-In perpetuating the legacy of its founder, Zenith has begun the mammoth task of renovating the 19 buildings of its Manufacture – a process which will be completed in 2015, its 150th anniversary year.
+In perpetuating the legacy of its founder, Zenith renovated the 19 buildings of its Manufacture – a process completed in 2015, for the 150th anniversary.
 While applying the most advanced technologies, Zenith has chosen to jealously safeguard the site’s historical architecture – for it is within these red-brick walls with their large picture windows that the finest chapters of its legend have been written and will continue to be written for many generations to come.